lightning/bolts/04-onion-routing.md

-Using this end-to-end authentication, in addition to cross-checking the HTLC parameters with the `per_hop`'s specified values, each hop is able to ensure the origin node hasn't forwarded it an ill-crafted HTLC.
+Using this end-to-end authentication, in addition to cross-checking the HTLC parameters with the `per_hop`'s specified values, each hop is able to ensure the sending peer hasn't forwarded it an ill-crafted HTLC.

 Field descriptions:

-   * `short_channel_id`: The ID of the channel used to route the message, [FIXME: Please reword, meaning is unclear] which implies the next hop is the other end of the channel.
+   * `short_channel_id`: The ID of the channel used to route the message;
+     the receiving peer is the other end of the channel.

    * `amt_to_forward`: The amount, in millisatoshis, to forward to the next receiving peer specified within the routing information.

-     This value amount MUST include the processing node's computed _fee_ for the receiving peer.
-When processing an incoming Sphinx packet, along with the HTLC message it's encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected; as this indicates a prior hop has deviated from the specified parameters:
+     This value amount MUST include the origin node's computed _fee_ for the receiving peer.
+When processing an incoming Sphinx packet, along with the HTLC message that it is encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected; as this indicates a prior hop has deviated from the specified parameters: